wicked-kepler/cs-roadmap/01-Introduction-to-Computer-Science-and-Programming/Lecture-03/Lecture-Notes-3.md

   - char is a string that takes on the value of each character in s

 ### While loops
-- while loops ahve a condition that they check to determine if they shoul keep running
+- while loops ahve a condition that they check to determine if they should keep running
 - They keep running until the condition no longer evaluates to True
 - ```
   counter = 0